Graham Morgan (drummer)

-Graham Morgan (born Melbourne, 30 April 1937) is an Australian drummer and teacher of drumming.
+Graham Morgan (30 April 1937 – 1 February 2026) was an Australian drummer and teacher of drumming.

+Life and career

-He was educated at Melbourne Grammar School.
-In 1962 he travelled to Los Angeles to study under prominent drummers Joe Morello and Murray Spivack.
+Born in Melbourne, Australia, Morgan was educated at Melbourne Grammar School.
+In 1962, he travelled to Los Angeles, United States, to study under prominent drummers Joe Morello and Murray Spivack.

-His work in television includes playing on the first ABC television broadcast in 1956, and over twenty years as staff drummer at GTV-9, playing in bands on live shows such as The Don Lane Show.
+His work in television included playing on the first ABC television broadcast in 1956, and more than twenty years as staff drummer at GTV-9, playing in bands on live shows such as The Don Lane Show.
 He also played for 10 years on programmes on the 0/10 Network, including Young Talent Time and The Ernie Sigley Show.

-As well as working with artists Cleo Laine and John Dankworth, John Farnham, Dame Kiri Te Kanawa, Clark Terry, Carmen McRae, Freddie Hubbard, Nancy Wilson, and the Melbourne Symphony Orchestra, he has played with a great many more informal ensembles, and presently plays intermittently with Bete Noire.
+In addition to collaborations with artists such as Cleo Laine, John Dankworth, John Farnham, Kiri Te Kanawa, Clark Terry, Carmen McRae, Freddie Hubbard, Nancy Wilson, and the Melbourne Symphony Orchestra, he performed with numerous informal ensembles and maintained a long career as a highly sought-after session drummer.
+He has been described as the most recorded drummer in Australia.

-He has taught hundreds of students of drumming, at the Victorian College of the Arts, and privately, through Melbourne-based firm Drumtek.
+Morgan was playing well into his 80s with the jazz ensemble Bete Noire.
+He taught hundreds of students of drumming, at the Victorian College of the Arts, and privately, through Melbourne-based firm Drumtek.
 His book, Analysis of Contemporary Drumming: A Modern Physical and Conceptual Approach, was published in 1999.

+Morgan died on 1 February 2026, at the age of 88.

 Discography

-Morgan has recorded in Australia, the USA and the UK with artists including:
+Morgan recorded in Australia, the USA and the UK with artists including: